What it means that a special counsel is running the Trump investigations - NewsBreak

 WASHINGTON, D.C., (November 15, 2022) – A formal legal demand for the appointment of a special counsel to oversee all the current federal investigations and possible prosecutions of former president Donald Trump has been filed with the Justice Department.
 Invest For Kids: Buy This Leader In Renewable Fuels.
 At...

-JESSE WATTERS: Why is the DOJ suddenly appointing a Trump special counsel?

-Fox News host Jesse Watters dives into Attorney General Garland's special counsel pick Jack Smith appointed to investigate Donald Trump on 'Jesse Watters Primetime.'
+In former President Donald Trump’s first extended response to Attorney General Merrick Garland’s Friday announcement that he had appointed a special counsel to oversee the criminal investigation into Trump’s retention of government documents after he left office, Trump defended himself with dishonesty — repeating his false and thoroughly debunked claims about how other ex-presidents handled official records.

+US attorney general appoints special counsel in Trump DoJ investigations – as it happened

-Attorney General Merrick Garland named a special counsel to take over investigations involving Donald Trump
+Merrick Garland names Jack Smith, a veteran prosecutor, as special counsel to decide whether to bring charges against Trump

-Attorney General Merrick Garland will appoint a special counsel to oversee criminal investigations involving former President Donald Trump.

 Special counsel to take over DOJ's Jan.
 6 and Mar-a-Lago investigations